nmichlo/doorway/README.md

 ## Overview

-Doorway is a common library for interacting with files.
+Doorway is a common library for interacting with files and data wranging, with zero deps over the common utils.

 Get started with `doorway` by installing it with $`pip install doorway` or cloning this repository.

+Experimental features need `pip install "doorway[extras]"`

 ## Features